Nourhan721/Memory-Game/README.md

 # Memory-Game
-hi this is a simple form of memory game using css , html and js
+ a simple form of memory game using css, html and JS